-> Read Score – Which % of people that visited the page, actually read it?
+> Read Score – What % of people who visited the page actually read it?

-> Proceed Score – Which % of people who visited the page, also went on either to read or act?
+> Proceed Score – What % of people who visited the page also went on to either read or act?

-We first take all the participating pages in successful journeys that passed the minimum consideration threshold.
-We then allocate weights to each page, based on the factors above, for a total of 100% for all participating pages.
-This allows presenting the relative weighted influence of each page for every selected goal.
+The final step is to take all the participating pages in successful journeys that passed the minimum consideration threshold.
+We then allocate weights to each page, based on the factors above, for a total of 100% of all participating pages.
+This allows us to present the relative weighted influence of each page on every selected goal.